franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/saml/README.md

 ### Step 5: Attribute Mapping

 OpenProject expects a set Use the key `attribute_statements` to provide mappings for attributes returned by the SAML identity provider's response to OpenProject internal attributes.
 We provide an extensive set of default values that should work for the majority of providers.
-Also, the metadata endpoint mind specify already some attributes that can be used.
+Also, the metadata endpoint might already specify some attributes that can be used.

 If you have a custom attribute that you want to use for e.g., email, you can replace or add this to the list of attributes.
 The attributes will be assigned in order from top to bottom, and the first attribute that is found in the SAML assertion will be used.

 Optionally, you can set a mapping for the internal user ID.
 By default, we take this information from the `name_id` attribute.
-In many SAML providers, the NameID is assigned to the email address of the user however, and this attribute might change over time.
-If you have an internal uid or other attribute that is stable, enter this instead.
+In many SAML providers, the NameID is assigned to the email address of the user.
+However, this attribute might change over time.
+If you have an internal UID or another attribute that is stable, enter this instead.

 If your users start logging in with this provider and see a registration form with missing attributes for their first or last name, email address, or login, then this mapping section is not filled correctly, or your provider is not sending an attribute back to OpenProject.